Aiven-Open/klaw-docs/docs/docs/howto/schemas/Request-a-schema.rst

 Schema Validation
 -----------------
-When making a Schema Request the Schema will be validated against the appropriate Schema Registry.
+When you submit a Schema Request, the Schema will be checked for validation against the Schema Registry.

-Failure messages returned by Klaw.
-Schema is not compatible.
+In case of errors, Klaw provides the following failure messages:
-    This is returned when a Schema does not meet the Schema Compatibility set on the schema registry.
-    Review your schema and see what is breaking the compatibility.
+* **Schema is not compatible**: This message indicates that the submitted Schema fails to comply with the Schema Compatibility set on the schema registry.
+To fix this issue, review the Schema to see what is causing the compatibility problem.

-Unable to validate Schema Compatibility.
-    This is returned when the Schema submitted is invalid and missing the correct Schema definition fields.
-It is also returned if the Schema Registry is unreachable or there is another error in communicating to the Schema Registry.
-    Review your Schema and if it is correctly defined contact your administrator to resolve the issue with communicating with the Schema Registry.
+* **Unable to validate Schema Compatibility**:  It indicates that the submitted Schema may be invalid or missing the required Schema definition fields.
+It could also occur if there is a problem with communication to the Schema Registry, such as if it is not reachable.
+To fix this issue, review your Schema to ensure it is correctly defined.
+If it is, contact your administrator to resolve the issue with communication to the Schema Registry.